patti-favaron/datetime/README.md

 - The result represents a "date", defined as a time value whose hour, minute and second parts are ignored during use.
 - Hour, minute and second are forced to 0.

+##### Convert string to time

+Call:

+    tTime = fromString(sISOTime)

+Arguments:

+    character(len=19), intent(in)   :: sISOTime !
+String containing a date and time in ISO form (YYYY-MM-DD HH:MM:SS)
+    type(Time)                      :: tTime    !
+Result

+Notes:

+- The character represented as blank inside the example template string (YYYY-MM-DD HH:MM:SS) is in reality ignored, and can be inserted as anything.
+For example, it may be a "T" as in 2023-03-08T10:30:00.

+##### Convert time to ISO string

+Call:

+    sISOTime = toString(tTime, lTeeForm)

+Arguments:

+    type(Time), intent(in)          :: tTime    !
+Time value to be converted
+    logical, intent(in), optional   :: lTeeForm ! .true.: string with a T separator as in 2023-03-08T10:30:00; .false. (default): blank character(len=19)               :: sISOTime !
+Result

+Notes:

+- The use of a blank or "T" separator between date and time should be compared to actual uses.
+The default is a blank (acknowledged easily by various importers, like for example R's ```read.csv``` function.

+##### Convert string with date only to time

+Call:

+    tTime = fromDayString(sISODate)

+Arguments:

+    character(len=10), intent(in)   :: sISODate !
+String containing a date in ISO form (YYYY-MM-DD)
+    type(Time)                      :: tTime    !
+Result

+Notes:

+- Hour, minute and second in ```tTime``` are forced to 0.

+##### Convert time to ISO string with date only

+Call:

+    sISODate = toDayString(tTime)

+Arguments:

+    type(Time), intent(in)          :: tTime    !
+Time value to be converted
+    character(len=10)               :: sISOTime !
+Result

+Notes:

+- Whatever hour, minute and second in ```tTime```, their value is ignored during conversion.

+#### Operator list

+##### Date addition

+Call:

+    tTimeShifted = tTime + iTimeDelta

+Arguments:

+    type(Time)  :: tTimeShifted !
+Shifted time
+    type(Time)  :: tTime        !
+Original time
+    integer     :: iTimeDelta   !
+Time to add, in seconds (may be zero or negative)

+##### Date subtraction - difference

+Calls:

+    tTimeShifted = tTime - iTimeDelta

+    iTimeDelta = tTimeTo - tTimeFrom

+Arguments:

+    type(Time)  :: tTimeShifted !
+Shifted time
+    type(Time)  :: tTime        !
+Original time
+    type(Time)  :: tTimeFrom    !
+Original time 1
+    type(Time)  :: tTimeTo      !
+Original time 2
+    integer     :: iTimeDelta   !
+Time to add, in seconds (may be zero or negative)

+Notes:

+- The operator is polymorphic.